 Bob additionally has worked as an associate professor at Royal Roads University.
 He has an educational background in Business Administration and International Trade.

-Bob is also the author of 21 Things You May Not Know About The Indian Act which, within a week of being published, rose to bestseller category on Amazon.ca, Indigo.ca and #8 on the Globe and Mail's Bestseller List.
+Bob is also the author of 21 Things You May Not Know About The Indian Act which, within a week of being published, rose to bestseller category on Amazon.ca, Indigo.ca, and #8 on the Globe and Mail Bestseller list, where it remained for eight weeks.
+It continues to hold the #1 position in three categories on Amazon.ca

 His book Working Effectively with Indigenous Peoples® is now in its fourth edition.
 These books are significant contributions to reconciliation by helping Canadians understand Indigenous Peoples.